Interior, Architectural and Spatial Design MA (eca)

 Find out more about our language requirements:

-Students should allow up to £400 a year for material costs to cover the four core design courses (£100 per course for adapting, reading, connecting and intersections) in relation to items such as:
+Students should allow up to £400 a year for material costs to cover the four core design courses (£100 per course) in relation to items such as:

 - drawing equipment